Whitecapping

 Whitecapping was a violent vigilante movement of farmers in the United States during the late 19th and early 20th centuries.
 It was originally a ritualized form of extralegal actions to enforce community standards, appropriate behavior, and traditional rights.
-However, as it spread throughout the poorest areas of the rural South after the Civil War, white members operated from economically driven and anti-black biases.
-States passed laws against it, but whitecapping continued into the early 20th century.
+However, as it spread throughout the poorest areas of the rural South after the Civil War, white members operated from economically driven, anti-black, and anti-Mexican biases.
+States enacted laws against it, but whitecapping continued into the early 20th century.

 After it was institutionalized in formal law, its legal definition became more general than the specific movement itself: "Whitecapping is the crime of threatening a person with violence.
 Ordinarily, members of the minority groups are the victims of whitecapping."

 Whitecapping was associated historically with such insurgent groups as The Night Riders, Bald Knobbers, and the Ku Klux Klan.
 They were known for committing "extralegal acts of violence targeting select groups, carried out by vigilantes under cover of night or disguise."